 GENERAL OPERATIONS, COURT PROSECUTIONS AND STATION SERGEANT

 Sergeant 591 Ellis Miller has had a career in policing that has spanned nearly thirty years.
 He is recognised as a proficient investigator having spent many years in the Criminal Investigation Department/Central Detective Unit.
 He also served for several years in the Drug Enforcement Unit and within Nassau has worked at the historic Central Police Station and also the stations on Wulff Road and South Beach.
 He has also served in the Family Islands with time spent in Andros, Harbour Island and Eleuthera.
 Sergeant Miller grew up in Long Island and entered the Police College in 1983.
 He has been on numerous courses including a specialised training course in hostage negotiations sponsored by the FBI in the United States.
-He is responsible for overall police operations within the District and reports to the Officer-in Charge, Assistant Superintendent of Police Prince Charlton.
+He is responsible for overall police operations within the District.

 DETECTIVE CORPORAL 472 ABDEL DIXON

 Recipient of Two Commissioner's Commendations